What do M&A Lawyers do?

 The lawyer helps the buyer put safeguards by:

-1. Negotiating the letter of intent (LOI) properly and include a no-shop clause and other dealbreaker terms
+1. Negotiating the letter of intent (LOI) properly and including a no-shop clause and other dealbreaker terms

 2. Using the information learned from the lawyer’s investigation (due diligence) to write protective terms in the purchase agreement